 High call volume during peak hours or adverse weather conditions may affect response times.
 Campus bus systems may be a quicker option.

 CWRU’s campus bus system operates many different routes throughout the day and evening hours, 7 days a week.
-To see a list of campus bus stops near your current location, simply press “Get a Ride” function in the app.
-Press “Where’s the Shuttle” button and a list of available routes with the next bus arrival time will be displayed.
+The buses are equipped with GPS.
+To see a list of campus bus stops near your current location, simply press “Shuttle Tracking” function in the app.
+A list of available routes with the next bus arrival time will be displayed.

 During a campus emergency, many community members may have questions on what they are expected to do.
 This feature allows users to quickly access directions for various types of emergencies that may occur on a college campus.
 Simply select the type of emergency, and directions for that emergency will be displayed on your screen.

 During times of stress or when you just need to speak with someone confidentially, CWRU Shield offers a quick and easy tool to get you the help you need.
-Just press the “Mental Health Emergency” button through the “Get Ride” tab and you will be connected with 24-hour CWRU counseling services.
+Just press the “Mental Health Counselor” button through the "Services" tab and you will be connected with 24-hour CWRU counseling services.